 - Example: Non-charitable income for items such as ticket sales or auction items.

-- Designation (Profile Is) - Additional layer on a profile that houses specific types of transactions or information.
-Resides in the Profile Is section of a profile.
-A profile can have any combination of the following designations: customer, donor, fund advisor, grantee, nonprofit, student, vendor, and affiliate/supporting org.
+- Designation - Additional layer on a profile that houses specific types of transactions or information.
+Resides in the Designations section of a profile.
+A profile can have any combination of the following designations: customer, donor, fund advisor, grantee, nonprofit, student, vendor, user, and affiliate/supporting org.

 - Disbursement - Payment from a fund in way of a grant or voucher.

-- Distribution - Calculation foundations use to allocate a portion of the fund according to their spending policy.
-Distribution calculations can vary from foundation to foundation.
+- Distribution - Calculation organizations use to allocate a portion of the fund according to their spending policy.
+Distribution calculations can vary from organization to organization.

-- Donation - A contribution of money or goods given to the foundation.
+- Donation - A contribution of money or goods given to the organization.

-- Endowed - An endowed fund is a permanent fund which distributes its earnings to nonprofits based on the foundation's spending policy.
+- Endowed - An endowed fund is a permanent fund which distributes its earnings to nonprofits based on the organization's spending policy.

-- Engagement Strategy - A long-term umbrella strategy for how you want to engage and cultivate a relationship.
+- Engagement Strategy - A long-term umbrella strategy for how to engage and cultivate a relationship.

-- Fund - A fund is an investment vehicle that allows foundations to collect money for a specific purpose from individual donors or a group of donors.
+- Fund - A fund is an investment vehicle that allows organizations to collect money for a specific purpose from individual donors or a group of donors.

-- Fund Advisor (Profile Is) - A profile designation for profiles that should receive fund statements and/or have access to the fund advisor portal.
+- Fund Advisor - A profile designation for profiles that should receive fund statements and/or have access to the Fund Management tab of the portal or the (legacy) fund advisor portal.

-- Fund Advisor Portal - An online portal that fund advisors can log in to and check up-to-date fund activity including balances, income, and disbursements.
+- Fund Advisor Portal (legacy) - An online portal that fund advisors can log in to and check up-to-date fund activity including balances, income, and disbursements.
 Fund advisors can also view fund statements and make grant requests.
+The (legacy) fund advisor portal will sunset April 1, 2025.

 -

-In the sales process, you may have discussed the donor portal.
-In client learning resources, we are more specific about portal functions and use the terminology "fund advisor portal" to differentiate from other capacities like single donations in the donation portal.
+In the sales process, the donor portal may have been discussed.
+In client learning resources, more specifics about portal functions are provided and use of the terminology "fund advisor portal" differentiates from other capacities like single donations in the Giving Hub.

 -